MelJan/PyDeep/docs/tutorials/RBM_MNIST_big.rst

 ==========================================================

 Example for training a centered and normal binary restricted Boltzmann machine on the MNIST handwritten digit dataset.
-The model has 500 hidden units, is trained for 200 epochs, and the log-likelihood is evaluated using annealed importance sampling.
+The model has 500 hidden units, is trained for 200 epochs (That takes a while, reduce it if you like), and the log-likelihood is evaluated using annealed importance sampling.

 It allows to reproduce the results from the publication `How to Center Deep Boltzmann Machines.
 Melchior et al. JMLR 2016. <http://jmlr.org/papers/v17/14-237.html>`_.
 Running the code as it is for example reproduces a single trial of the plot in Figure 9.
 (PCD-1) for $dd^b_s$.